Langwathby C of E Primary School

 Our outdoor provision is central to our teaching and learning and allows children to develop resilience and confidence as they try new challenges and become engaged in different experiences.
 Our outdoor area has a large sand pit, reading den, writing area, music area with resources, climbing frame with slide and mud kitchen.
 These areas are available for the children to use on a daily basis alongside the enhanced provision and resources that we provide.

-We also have a weekly Forest School session every Tuesday morning led by Holly Brown a fully qualified Forest School leader.
+We also have a weekly Outdoor Forest session every Tuesday morning.
 The skills children learn here become life long skills as they use new tools and equipment whilst learning about nature and our natural surroundings.
 We place high value on learning outside of the classroom and understand the importance of allowing the children to take part in age appropriate challenges.
 The children enjoy structured teaching activities alongside time to explore their surroundings led by their own personal interests.

 Forest School